-- 1. All yards must be provided with the minimum depth required for the Zoning District under Chapter 2 or by the Use-Specific Standards under Chapter 4, whichever is greater. - 2.
+- 1. All yards must be provided with the minimum depth required for the Zoning District under Chapter 2 or by the use-specific standards under Chapter 4, whichever is greater. - 2.
 All yards must be provided across the full length of the lot line from which such yards are measured, except where side yards intersect with front or rear yards. - 3.
 All yards are measured perpendicular to, and run the entire distance along, the lot line such yards are measured from. - 4.
 Yards are not determined by building orientation.
+Refer to Figure 7.01.05-1.